top of page

 Statement

 My artistic practice is guided by a continual exploration of the layered complexity of being human.
-Centered on identity, my work examines the tensions and contrasts between fragility and materiality, as well as between internal states and external pressures.
-At its core, I am committed to questioning duality, believing that opposites are simply two different forms of the same reality.
-Through processes of refinement and reorganization, my work ultimately seeks the possibility of restoration, illuminating the spaces where transformation can occur.
+Centered on identity, my work examines the tensions between fragility and materiality, as well as between internal states and external pressures.
+I am interested in questioning duality, believing that opposites are often different expressions of the same reality.
+Through processes of refinement and reorganisation, my work seeks the possibility of restoration, illuminating spaces where transformation can occur.

 Biography